yyeung13/oke_ocir_demo/weblogic_cluster_setup_guide_on_oci.md

 ## Step 1: Provision first VM weblogic1 on OCI using standard images

 Before provisioning VM, you need to generate a RSA key pair for the compute so that later on you can SSH to the compute with the key pair.
+Easiest way to generate the RSA key pair is via Putty or MobaTerm as you can generate the key graphically without any command.
 You can refer to here https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/javaservice/JCS/JCS_SSH/create_sshkey.html.

 The rest of the guide assume you have generated a key pair named: id_rsa, with its private key in id_rsa.ppk and public key in id_rsa.pub.